Making a NAS with the Odroid HC2

 - Linux server OS images based on modern Kernel 4.14 LTS

-When I received it, I plugged in my WD Red on the SATA-3 port and then I started thinking which OS I would use for my NAS.
+When I received it, I plugged in my WD Red on the SATA-3 port and then I started examining which OS I would use for my NAS.

-If you read this blog you would have already understood that apart from being a geek, I am also a control freak.
-I need to know what exactly is happening with regards to the OS, processes etc..
+If you are a reader of this blog, you will have already understood that apart from being a geek, I am a control freak too.
+I need to know what exactly is going on with regards to the OS, processes etc..

-I would usually install ArchlinuxARM, samba, etc, and create a 100% OS for my needs.
-This time I decided to choose a different route and to be the right choice..
+Normally, I would install ArchlinuxARM, samba, etc, to create a 100% tailored OS for my needs.
+This time I decided to choose a different route and it proved to be the right choice..

 So I downloaded the OMV image for HC2, wrote it on the SD card and booted for the first time.

 Openmediavault, is the exact opposite when compared to my 100% custom CLI based installations.
 It has a really nice web interface where you can easily configure your NAS in minutes and it has a LOT of features that will cover most of the average (and advanced..) user’s needs: